erikjuvan/stm32_cmake_example/README.md

-Example project of how to use CMake using STM32G0 MCU.
+Example of how to setup an STM32 based project using CMake